AppCrypto/deTTP/README.md

 # Package description

-* `Main.go`    main executable file, run this file to invoke the contract.
+* `Main.go`    Main executable file, run this file to invoke the contract.

 * `compile/contract/`  The folder for store solidity(.sol) contract file.